Using Ducks and Tenders

 Every summer we have new surprises as to what happens to our ducks and this frustrates Members who understandably have expectations around the use of our ducks.

-There are three operating modes for ducks and tenders indicated by these flags on the flagpole:
+There are three operating modes for ducks and tenders indicated by these flags on the jetty:

-- 2-4 Ducks allocated to the jetty that can be used and left on the jetty after use (do not need to be hauled out on a Flinders Mooring)
+2-4 Ducks on the jetty that can be used and left on the jetty after use (do not need to be hauled out on a Flinders Mooring)

-When using a duck, the expectation is that it is to go to your boat for a few minutes and then come back.
+When using a duck, the expectation is that it is to go to your boat for minutes and then come back.

 If you need to be on your boat longer, ask another Member to take you out and call them on VHF when you need to come back.

 The following limitations apply unless approved by the Sailing Manager (or delegate):